Emmraan/form-validator/docs/REDIS_SETUP.md

 - `Redis connection failed, using in-memory cache as fallback` - Fallback due to error

 ## 🔒 Security Considerations

+For production environments, it is critical to implement the following security measures:

 1. **Use authentication** for production Redis instances
 2. **Enable TLS** for Redis connections in production